For a personally and financially rewarding career, one of the best master’s in educational leadership can be the perfect stepping stone.

 Comprising 34 credits in total, this program takes place at the Edina campus and is accredited by the Council for the Accreditation of Educator Preparation (CAEP).
 Your core courses will include essential topics, such as ethics in leadership and organizational and systems change.
 You’ll also take a 1-4 credit workshop, plus a capstone course in portfolio development.

-The workshop is a unique course that consists of an experience whereby students learn from one another, with a facilitator present.
+The workshop is a unique course that consists of an experience whereby students learn from one another with a facilitator present.
 The portfolio development course is to demonstrate your knowledge, skills, and performance, and is structured against the Department of Educational Leadership’s assessment plan for this program.

-Tuition at Minnesota State University is charged on a per-credit basis, with 1-11 credits costing $444.10 each and 12 or more credits costing $5,329.20.
-Should you choose to take any part of your program online, via distance learning, you’ll also pay an additional $36.25 per credit for any courses completed from home.
+Tuition at Minnesota State University is charged on a per-credit basis, with 1-11 credits costing $820 each and 12 or more credits costing $9,840 Should you choose to take any part of your program online, via distance learning, you’ll also pay an additional $36.25 per credit for any courses completed from home.

 Ferris State University

 Ferris State University is a stunning campus, but if you have to see if for yourself, check out the virtual tour of the Bulldog homelands.
-Another great insight into the university can be found in Ferris First, a pride initiative that showcases students and faculty alike, and the reason they chose to make Ferris their home.
+Another great insight into the university can be found in Ferris First, a pride initiative that showcases students and faculty alike and the reason they chose to make Ferris their home.

-On this master’s degree in educational leadership, you’ll undertake a blend of theory and practice that will build a solid foundation for a future career in school administration.
+With this master’s degree in educational leadership, you’ll undertake a blend of theory and practice that will build a solid foundation for a future career in school administration.
 Learning is split between on-campus and online courses, with a two-semester internship that partners you with local district schools.

 For admission, you’ll need to hold a bachelor’s degree from an accredited university of college, in addition to having achieved a cumulative GPA of 3.0.
-However, the admission process for Ferris involves no personal essays or statements, or interviews.
+However, the admission process for Ferris involves no personal essays, or statements, or interviews.
 Application is via an online form with no application fee required.

-Graduate tuition for U.S. residents and Canadians runs $659.00 per credit hour, while international students pay $989.00.
+Graduate tuition for U.S. residents and Canadians runs $770 per credit hour, while international students pay $1,161.
 Should you choose to study online, there is also an additional online learning fee of $12 to be applied to each credit that’s taken fully online.

 St. Cloud State University

 Established in 1869, Saint Cloud University was formerly known as the Third State Normal School.
-Based in St. Cloud, the campus has undergone many transformations, previously being located within a refurbished hotel building and with just 5 members of staff.
+Based in St. Cloud, the campus has undergone many transformations, previously being located within a refurbished hotel building and with just five members of staff.
 Today, the university boasts a program of more than 200 programs at every level.

 The educational administration and leadership master’s degree at St. Cloud University is available to both students who hold teaching licensure and those who do not.
 There are three start dates in fall, spring, and summer, and students are expected to have a minimum GPA of 2.75 on a 4.0 scale.

 As part of the curriculum, you will complete a culminating project to present all the knowledge you’ve acquired while studying for your master’s degree.
-With a choice of either a thesis or portfolio, you’ll be expected to collate your research and design your own study, or design a portfolio that shows evidence of your learning and skills development through coursework, practice, and volunteering.
+With a choice of either a thesis or portfolio, you’ll be expected to collate your research and design your own study or design a portfolio that shows evidence of your learning and skills development through coursework, practice, and volunteering.

 Baruch College

-Comprising a total of 33 credits for completion, this Master of Science in education – educational leadership leads to eligibility for the School Building Leadership Certification that’s required for all assistant principals or principals in New York State.
+Comprising a total of 33 credits for completion, this Master of Science in Education – Educational Leadership leads to eligibility for the School Building Leadership Certification that’s required for all assistant principals or principals in New York State.
 Applications can be made following completion of 24 credits, though after completion of a further 15 credits, students can apply for School District Leadership Certification, too.

-For graduate students who are taking 12 or more credits, tuition is charged at $5,545 per semester for in-state residents.
+For graduate students who are taking 12 or more credits, tuition is charged at $8,155 per semester for in-state residents.
 Out-of-state students and international students pay on a per-credit basis, with a charge of $855.00.
 Part-time students taking less than 12 credits are also charged on a per-credit basis.

 University of Illinois at Urbana-Champaign